ROS2-BDI

 The belief prototype a sensor node is tightly bounded to has different implications depending on the belief type.
 They are all summarised in the following table.

-Belief type | Sensing behaviour | Example |
+Belief type Sensing behaviour Example

-INSTANCE pddl_type=1 |
+pddl_type=1

-The sensor node is bounded to a specific instance class (e.g. agent, waypoint) and could detect just the presence of instances of such type, i.e. triggering their addition/deletion to/from the belief set. |
+The sensor node is bounded to a specific instance class (e.g. agent, waypoint) and could detect just the presence of instances of such type, i.e. triggering their addition/deletion to/from the belief set.

 Sensor bounded to trigger add/del of instances of type waypoint

-PREDICATE pddl_type=2 |
+pddl_type=2

-The sensor node is bounded to a specific predicate definition (e.g. ”(in ?r - robot ?wp - waypoint)”), triggering either additions (or deletions) to (or from) the belief set of predicates of such type. | Sensor bounded to trigger add/del of ”in” predicates, as per definition given in the PDDL domain defined for the agent |
+The sensor node is bounded to a specific predicate definition (e.g. ”(in ?r - robot ?wp - waypoint)”), triggering either additions (or deletions) to (or from) the belief set of predicates of such type.

-FLUENT pddl_type=3 |
+FLUENT

 The sensor node is bounded to a specific function instance (e.g. ”(battery charge ?cleaner 90)”), triggering first the addition (if not already there), then the update of its value by always publishing to the topic /agent_id/add_belief for further explanation).
-This does not imply that deletion is forbidden, but the most common usage scenarios shouldn’t foresee it. |
+This does not imply that deletion is forbidden, but the most common usage scenarios shouldn’t foresee it.

-Sensor bounded to trigger update of ”battery_charge ” for ”cleaner ” agent
+Sensor bounded to trigger update of ”battery_charge” for ”cleaner” agent

 Sensing methods